emma009/YangaPlug/README.md

-# DigitalPay - A Java-Based Digital Payment App
+# YangaPlug - A Java-Based Digital Payment App

 ## Overview
 DigitalPay is a mobile application designed to streamline digital payments and improve financial transaction experiences.
 Built using Java, this app allows users to send, receive, and manage money securely and efficiently.